fallender5/BS-Option-Pricer/README.md

 To run "bs_option_pricer_oop.py" execute the following command in terminal: python bs_option_pricer_oop.py
 ## Inputs

-Option type: 'c' or 'call' for a call option, 'p' or 'put' for a put option. option_type = Call or Put Option
+option_type = Call or Put Option\
-S - Current(spot) price of an underlying asset
+S - Current(spot) price of an underlying asset\
-K - Strike Price
+K - Strike Price\
-r - Risk-Free Interest Rate
+r - Risk-Free Interest Rate\
-t - Time to maturity
+t - Time to maturity\
-sigma -  Volatility of returns of the underlying asset, input as a decimal.
+sigma -  Volatility of returns of the underlying asset, input as a decimal.\
 ## Output

 The program will display the calculated option price, delta, gamma, theta, vega, and rho based on the provided inputs.

 Feel free to use, modify, and distribute this code as needed.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.